Pendulum clock: Maintenance and Repair

+Springs and pins may wear out or break over time and will need to be replaced.

 Styles

 Pendulum clocks were more than simply utilitarian timekeepers; due to their high cost they were status symbols that expressed the wealth and culture of their owners.
 They evolved in a number of traditional styles, specific to different countries and times as well as their intended use.
 Case styles somewhat reflect the furniture styles popular during the period.
 Experts can often pinpoint when an antique clock was made within a few decades by subtle differences in their cases and faces.
 These are some of the different styles of pendulum clocks: